Jbridges1119/Jbridges1119/README.md

 ## [Jeff Bridges' Portfolio](https://jbridges1119.net)

 ### I'm a Full-Stack Web Developer with a background as a Red Seal Technician in the Trades.
-- 🔭 I’m currently working on learning TypeScript.
+- 🔭 I’m currently working on learning C# and .NET.
 - 📫 How to reach me:
     - [My Portfolio](https://jbridges1119.net)
     - Jbridges1119@gmail.com